 The world’s fast growing appetite for Asian food has a lot to do with both population growth and economic development on the continent.
 Demand has soared in China, where GDP per capita has increased more than ten fold since 2000, and also in Vietnam, Thailand and Malaysia.
 The long-standing myth that disposable chopsticks are produced with scrap wood products just isn’t true.
 In fact, an estimated 25+ million mature tree (each usually over 20 years old) are logged each year just to make chopsticks that are used once and then thrown away.
 The statistics behind disposable chopsticks are surprising:

-- In China, about 57 billion (that’s “billion”!) pairs of wooden disposable chopsticks are made each year.
-Cottonwood, birch, spruce and bamboo are the main sources of these one-use chopsticks.
+- In China, about 57 billion pairs of wooden disposable chopsticks are made each year.
+They’re made from cottonwood, birch, spruce and bamboo.

 - Half of these disposables are used within China itself.
-Of the other half, 77 percent are exported to Japan, with South Korea taking most of the remainder.
+Of the other half, 77 percent are exported to Japan, and South Korea.

 - Globally, about 1.4 billion people throw away 80 billion pairs of disposable chopsticks each year